mahlvm/02_GoldenSquare_P3_01_unit_testing_parent_child_classes_bit/challenges/02_test_drive_a_single_function.md

 ## Exercise

 In this project you will build personal diary system.
-You'll start by writing a couple of methods that will be useful later on.
+You'll start by writing a couple of functions that will be useful later on.

-Test-drive a method with the following design:
+Test-drive a function with the following design:

 > **Design**
 >
-> A method called `make_snippet` that takes a string as an argument and returns
+> A function called `make_snippet` that takes a string as an argument and returns
 > the first five words and then a '...' if there are more than that.

 You may immediately think "I know how to code that!".
 Resist that temptation and